Emu: Breeding

 Emus form breeding pairs during the summer months of December and January and may remain together for about five months.
 During this time, they stay in an area a few kilometres in diameter and it is believed they find and defend territory within this area.
 Both males and females put on weight during the breeding season, with the female becoming slightly heavier at between 45 and 58 kg.
 Mating usually takes place between April and June; the exact timing is determined by the climate as the birds nest during the coolest part of the year.
 During the breeding season, males experience hormonal changes, including an increase in luteinising hormone and testosterone levels, and their testicles double in size.

 Males construct a rough nest in a semi-sheltered hollow on the ground, using bark, grass, sticks and leaves to line it.
 The nest is almost always a flat surface rather than a segment of a sphere, although in cold conditions the nest is taller, up to 7 cm tall, and more spherical to provide some extra heat retention.
 When other material is lacking, the bird sometimes uses a spinifex tussock a metre or so across, despite the prickly nature of the foliage.
 The nest can be placed on open ground or near a shrub or rock.
 The nest is usually placed in an area where the emu has a clear view of its surroundings and can detect approaching predators.
+The nest can contain eggs from multiple emus the number is usually between 15 and 25 eggs.

 Female emus court the males; the female's plumage darkens slightly and the small patches of bare, featherless skin just below the eyes and near the beak turn turquoise-blue.
 The colour of the male's plumage remains unchanged, although the bare patches of skin also turn light blue.
 When courting, females stride around, pulling their neck back while puffing out their feathers and emitting low, monosyllabic calls that have been compared to drum beats.
 This calling can occur when males are out of sight or more than 50 m away.
 Once the male's attention has been gained, the female circles her prospective mate at a distance of 10 to 40 m.
 As she does this, she looks at him by turning her neck, while at the same time keeping her rump facing towards him.
 If the male shows interest in the parading female, he will move closer; the female continues the courtship by shuffling further away but continuing to circle him.